shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Astalir!
 Astaliiiir!”
 Gra yelled, grabbing onto the railing and vaulting over it.
 “I’ll save you buddy!”

 Reesu pulled him back.
 “No, Astalir, there will be no saving you this time.
-Gra is a bit tied up at the moment.”
+Gra is a little… bit tied up at the moment.”
 She dropped Gra on the deck.

 He slouched forward, drowning his face in his hands.
 “As… Astalir…”

 “Are you… crying?”
 Reesu scoffed.

 “He was my friend.
-I swore I’d protect him.
+I swore to protect him.
 I swore to him that nothing bad would happen to him.
 I failed him.”
 He pounded the floor.
 “This shouldn’t have happened.”

-“No, it shouldn’t have.”
+“You’re right, it shouldn’t have.”
 Reesu stood over Gra.
 “But you had to tell him where we were going, didn’t you?
 You’re such a fool, Gra.”

 Gra looked up at Reesu, an angry tear in his eye.